-Confession: In many ways, Sven Masterson is a nobody.
+I have a confession to make.
+In many ways, Sven Masterson is a nobody.
 Literally

-Grab a coffee and let me explain…
+Grab a coffee, and let me explain…

 I’ve been a long-time Starbucks customer.
 Being the smart ass that I am, I’ve routinely provided fictitious names to baristas asking for a name for my order.
 It’s the simple and stupid things in life that sometimes make me smile

 Several years ago, I offered the name “Sven”.
-I hadn’t counted on these young hipsters remembering my name and pretty soon they were greeting me with “Hey Sven!” when I arrived for another dose of their over-priced coffee.
+I hadn’t counted on these young hipsters remembering my name, and pretty soon, they were greeting me with “Hey Sven!” when I arrived for another dose of their over-priced coffee.

 Meanwhile, after years of using Facebook under my true identity, I finally weaned myself away.
 Soon after, one of our six children decided to travel the world and informed us he would only be placing his travel updates on Facebook.

 Sigh!
-I had sworn off the Facebook lifestyle and was determined to not go back.
+I had sworn off the Facebook lifestyle and was determined not to go back.
 If I signed back up, I knew I’d be right back into the false “friendships” and would have to undo it all again.

 However, I didn’t want to miss out on my son’s travel updates.
 I needed a solution.
-I needed an alter ego for social media and Sven was my ticket.
+I needed an alter ego for social media, and Sven was my ticket.